5 New Divorce Tax Rules That Could Leave You With A Huge Financial Disadvantage

 2. Grandfathering Policy

-How does the above affect those that are already divorced and paying alimony?
+How does the above affect those who are already divorced and paying alimony?
 Do the new changes affect them?
 The answer isn't quite black and white.
 New tax laws state that those who are already divorced will still be able to submit alimony as a tax-deductible expense.
 This allows them to proceed with little change to their situation.

 That is unless they make any moves to modify their current arrangement.
-Any renegotiation on divorce proceedings can open up a couple to the new legal changes.
+Any renegotiation on divorce proceedings can open up a couple to new legal changes.
 It's not guaranteed that modification will force the new legal precedent on a couple, but the changes are very high.
 As such, it's essential that former spouses take extra caution in modifying their divorce agreements from here on out.

 3. Changes In Child Tax Deductions

 Prior to the new tax laws, a parent could count each dependent they had as a deduction on their tax return.
-This deduction could be as high as $4,050 per each dependent.
+This deduction could be as high as $4,050 per dependent.
 As of January 1st, this deduction has been totally eliminated.
 The current law will prevent such a deduction from being reinstated until at least 2025.

 That being said, there have also been changes to the child tax credit.
 This credit offsets taxes owed as opposed to functioning as a deduction.
 The tax credit used to be $1,000.
 But under the new law, it has now doubled to $2,000.